The Penn State chapter of Chi Omega is facing punishments after a racially insensitive image of the sorority surfaced on social media late last week.

 The connection between Chi Omega and the racist image was discovered when examining the names of the girls pictured.
 This proved to be easy as those featured in the image were tagged on Facebook.
-One name, Nikki Chernick, shows up in the tags of the image.
-Her Twitter bio not only has the Chi Omega letters, ΧΩ, but the phrase “lyrivie” which also appears in the caption of the debated image.
+One sorority member who is tagged in the photo but not pictured has the Chi Omega letters, ΧΩ, and the phrase “lyrivie,” which also appears in the caption of the debated image, in her Twitter bio.

-Someone connected with Chernick on Twitter, tweeted out the same phrase, “lyrivie,” in the following tweet which matches the time frame of the alleged bigotry fiesta.
+Someone connected with that person on Twitter, tweeted out the same phrase, “lyrivie,” in the following tweet which matches the time frame of the alleged bigotry fiesta.

-Though not featured in the racially insensitive image, Paige Gurski is pictured in the following Facebook picture doing the Chi Omega hand sign along side many of the names tagged in the offensive display of cultural ignorance.
+Though not featured in the racially insensitive image, she is pictured in the following Facebook picture doing the Chi Omega hand sign along side many of the names tagged in the offensive display of cultural ignorance.

 Sources told us last night that Director of Greek Life, Dr. Roy Baker, Director of the Paul Robeson Cultural Center, Carlos Wiley, and the leadership of Chi Omega met to discuss potential punishments for the sorority.
 A possible suspension has been rumored, but the Panhellenic Council would not confirm any punishment.